 Or leading the team you have?

-I promised to come back this week with some advice about how to change your organization if you don’t have the right people.
+Here is some practical advice about how to determine if you have the right people, and how to change your organization if you don’t have the right people.

 1. Start with the Desired Outcome for the Business

 Don’t start with the people.
 Start with the business outcome.

 Get really clear about what business outcomes you need to drive, then start to think about what the ideal team would be to drive those outcomes.

 Really understand and articulate the specific work, strategic problem solving, and outcomes that your team needs to drive.
 Then think through what the specific individuals on your team would need to deliver to drive those business outcomes, not just now but in the future.

 2. Next, draw your ideal blank-sheet org chart

 Really start fresh.
 Don’t consider the current roles or who you already have on the team at all.